 100 years of the Ephrata Fair

 Since its humble beginnings, the Ephrata Fair has grown to a five-day event during the last week of September and is called the “largest street fair in Pennsylvania.”

-Dating to 1879, Royer Pharmacy is one of the oldest continuously operating independent pharmacies in the United States.
-The current Royer building remains the home of the pharmacy, small businesses, and Ephrata residents.
+Dating to 1879, Royer Pharmacy was one of the oldest continuously operating independent pharmacies in the United States.

 Learn more about Ephrata’s historic landmarks.

 Many of our historic gems are now home to bed and breakfasts, such as the Historic Smithton Inn, the 1777 Americana Inn Bed & Breakfast, and the Kimmel House.

 Adding additional character to Ephrata's landscape is the “mountain” that defines the downtown to the east.
 At one time it was a health retreat for the wealthy, a spiritual center, and the area’s first hospital.
 Today, a full-service hotel, popular restaurant, and office spaces overlook Ephrata’s bustling downtown.